drinkcat/SmarterScale/README.md

 ## Background

-I have a smart scale that is supposed to be able to connect via Bluetooth, but the connection often fails.
+I have a smart scale that is supposed to be able to connect via Bluetooth, but the connection often fails, so I was looking for a simplified flow to record the weight (that doesn't require Bluetooth, or buying a new scale...).

 The original flow is supposed to look like this:
- 1. Step on balance, wait for weight to be measured (the display blinks and holds the measured wait).
+ 1. Step on scale, wait for weight to be measured (the display blinks and holds the measured wait).
- 2. Open app.
+ 2. Open scale app
- 3. Press on "+" then "Weight" (that steps wasn't necessary at some point in the past).
+ 3. Press on "+" then "Weight" (that steps wasn't necessary at some point in the past?).
- 4. Wait at this screen, and hope that it automatically connects to the balance (in my experience this often fails).
+ 4. Wait at this screen, and hope that it automatically connects to the scale (in my experience this often fails).
  5. Press submit.

 As you can see, the flow isn't _that_ different from what SmarterScale does, and in my (limited) experience, SmarterScale is more reliable.

 ## Supported hardware

 I've only tested this on a Fitbit Aria Air scale.
-The display makes it easy to separate the
+The display makes it easy to read out the
-segments: It is relatively large, bright, and there is enough gap between the segments for my simple algorithm to work.
+digits: It is relatively large, bright, and there is enough gap between the segments for my simple algorithm to work.

+You're welcome to try it out on other scales.

 ## More technical background